elijahr/home-assistant-sshfs-mount/DOCS.md

 - Required when guest access is disabled
 - Keep this secure - it protects all your mounted shares

+### Reconnection Settings (Advanced)

+The add-on includes automatic reconnection for failed mounts.
+These settings are optional and have sensible defaults.

+**Reconnect Enabled** (checkbox, default: true)
+- Enable automatic reconnection for failed mounts
+- When enabled, the add-on continuously monitors mount health
+- Failed mounts will automatically retry with exponential backoff
+- Disable only if you want manual control over reconnections

+**Reconnect Check Interval** (number, default: 60)
+- How often (in seconds) to check mount health
+- Range: 10-600 seconds
+- Lower values = faster detection but more overhead
+- Recommended: 60 seconds for most use cases

+**Reconnect Use Events** (checkbox, default: true)
+- Use network event monitoring for immediate reconnection
+- When network changes are detected, health checks trigger instantly
+- Falls back to interval-based checking if events unavailable
+- Recommended: keep enabled for best responsiveness

+**Reconnect Base Delay** (number, default: 5)
+- Base delay in seconds for exponential backoff
+- First retry after 5s, then 10s, 20s, 40s, etc.
+- Range: 1-60 seconds
+- Lower values = more aggressive retries

+**Reconnect Max Delay** (number, default: 3600)
+- Maximum delay (in seconds) between retry attempts
+- Caps the exponential backoff at this value
+- Range: 60-7200 seconds (1 minute to 2 hours)
+- Default: 3600 seconds (1 hour)

+**Reconnect Notify HA** (checkbox, default: true)
+- Send Home Assistant notifications for mount events
+- Notifies on first failure, successful recovery, and auth errors
+- Disable if you don't want persistent notifications
+- Recommended: keep enabled to stay informed

+### SSH Debug Mode (Advanced)

+**SSH Enabled** (checkbox, default: false)
+- **⚠️ FOR DEBUGGING ONLY** - Not for production use
+- Enables SSH access to the container for troubleshooting
+- Fixed credentials: user `root`, password `sshfs-mount`
+- Access via container IP on port 22
+- ⚠️ **Security Warning**: Uses weak fixed password
+- Only enable temporarily when debugging issues
+- Disable immediately after troubleshooting

 ### Mountpoint Configuration

 You can configure multiple mountpoints.
 Each mountpoint requires: